tuura/plato/doc/manual.md

     initialState = initialise a False <> initialise b False <> initialise c False
 ```

 Notice that line two now imports `Tuura.Concept.FSM`, ensuring that it uses
 the correct concepts for a correct Finite State Machine translation.

-This is a minor edit of the example file provided with plato,
+This is a minor edit of the example file provided with Plato,
 *Celement\_with\_env2.hs*, which we have renamed for this purpose
 *Celement\_with\_env\_FSM.hs*.

 The command to translate this is: